Football in the Philippines: Men's teams

 The Philippine national men's football team represents the Philippines in men's international football.
 The national team is referred to as the "Azkals" ― a word that is similar to Filipino term Askal meaning street dog.
 In addition, there are other youth national teams that represent the country in other competitions such as the Philippines national under-23 football team, also known as the Philippine Olympic team, the Philippines national under-19 football team, and the Philippines national under-17 football team.
 The Philippines national futsal team represents men's international futsal, and the Philippines national beach soccer team in men's international beach soccer.

 Women's teams

 The women's team, also known as the "Filipinas (formerly Malditas)", represents the country in women's international football.
-The Filipinas captured a third-place (bronze) finish in the 1985 Southeast Asian Games and has competed in the AFC Women's Asian Cup.
-The women's team also has qualified for the FIFA Women's World Cup (first in 2023), while the men's and the youth teams have yet to qualify for their equivalent world cup tournaments.
+The Filipinas captured a third-place (bronze) finish in the 1985 Southeast Asian Games and have competed in the AFC Women's Asian Cup.
+The women's team have also qualified for the FIFA Women's World Cup (first in 2023), while the men's and the youth teams have yet to qualify for their equivalent world cup tournaments.
 Philippines women's national futsal team represents the country in women's futsal.